 - How do I...?
 Issues

-- My device’s screen appears to be unresponsive or frozen.
-How do I fix this?
+- My iPad's screen is unresponsive/frozen.
+How do I fix it?

 - How do I force quit the Ambur app?